 The goal of the informal process is to attempt to reach a resolution that is acceptable to both the Complainant and the Respondent.
-The University does not make a determination as to whether a Respondent has violated University policy.
+The University does not make a determination as to whether a Respondent has engaged in Prohibited Conduct.
 Instead, OED attempts to facilitate a mutually acceptable resolution.
 In the informal process, OED will speak to those people whose involvement is necessary to facilitate a resolution.
-Frequently, this includes only the Complainant and Respondent, followed by notification to the supervisor(s) or appropriate administrator(s) to help implement a resolution.
-Possible informal resolutions might include, but are not limited to: 1) an agreement by Respondent to cease the behavior; (2) assisting the Respondent to better understand the effects of his or her conduct and ways in which the behavior might be changed; or (3) participation in education programs about equal opportunity or diversity.
+Frequently, this includes only the Complainant and Respondent, followed by notification to the appropriate supervisors or administrators, if the Complaint or Respondent is an employee, to help implement a resolution.
+Possible informal resolutions might include, but are not limited to: (1) an agreement by Respondent to cease the behavior; (2) assisting the Respondent to better understand the effects of his or her conduct and ways in which the behavior might be changed; or (3) participation in education programs about equal opportunity or diversity.